Quinntas/sword-api/README.md

 - **Notification Handling:**
   Current notifications (printing to console) are non-blocking but are simplistic.
 For production scenarios, a robust message broker integration is advisable.
+- **Error Handling**
+  Currently this project does not handle errors properly, consider implementing your own handling.

 ---